GrantBirki/blog/content/posts/the-sandwich/index.md

 > The fillings are the main components of the sandwich's interior.

-- Chicken breast, cooked and sliced
+- Chicken breast - seasoned, cooked, and sliced
 - Arugula (rocket)
 - Provolone cheese
 - Sun-dried tomatoes